 How do I request to turn on Lecture Capture for my class?

-Beginning on September 15, requests for Lecture Capture can be made through this webpage.
+Requests for Lecture Capture can be made through this webpage.
 Importantly, courses are captured only with the permission of the course instructor, so you must specifically request Lecture Capture be scheduled for your class.

 If I teach an in-person class, is recording the class using Lecture Capture recommended?

-Yes, if you are teaching an in-person course, we recommend that you use the new Lecture Capture system.
+Yes, if you are teaching an in-person lecture course, we recommend that you use the new Lecture Capture system.
 While watching a recorded lecture is not a substitute for attending a class meeting, having recordings of lectures available to students is known to support student learning, and if students are sick or unable to attend, the recordings are likely to help them keep up with course work.
 One of the things most frequently reported by students as an “upside” of pandemic era remote instruction was the availability of recordings of lectures.

 Do I need to ask students for consent if I record a class session?

 Per the UCSC Privacy Office, consent is not required but you must notify students that the class session is being recorded.